McNamara84/elmo/README.md

 **Contributor Organisation Name**, **Contributor Organisation Role** become mandatory, if one of the Contributor Organisation fields is filled (this includes **Contributor Organisation Affiliation**)
-**Related work all Fields** become mandatory fields, if one of the fields is filled **Funder** becomes mandatory, if **Grant Number** or **Grant Name** are specified
+**Related work all Fields** become mandatory fields, if one of the fields is filled **Funder** becomes mandatory, if **Grant Number** or **Grant Name** are specified **Spacial Coverage**: Latitude/Longitude become mandatory, if the other one is specified **Temporal Coverage**: When a Start Date or Time is specified, an End Date or Time is mandatory.
+When Times are filled, Dates become necessary.
+Timzone becomes mandatory if any of the temporal coverage fields is specified

 ## Database structure